plantanapp/documentation/search-boost/indexing/index_custom_modules.md

-#### Index Custom Modules
+# Index Custom Modules

-**Index Custom Modules
-**If you have a custom module that is not searchable it means it doesn't implement the ISearchable interface from DNN.
+If you have a custom module that is not searchable it means it doesn't implement the ISearchable interface from DNN.
 This article will cover all options.

 **If you own the Source Code**